orangejulius/blog/source/_posts/2014-09-04-three-git-commands-you-should-never-use.markdown

 There are two reasons why I hate `git commit -m`.

-First, it incentives short, unhelpful commit messages.
+First, it incentivises short, unhelpful commit messages.
 On any size team (even a team of one), commit messages are one of the most useful ways to record knowledge from that critical time when code is actually written. `git commit -m "fixed big"` throws that opportunity right out the window.
 Please everyone take a second and write awesome commit messages.
 Did you know Git commit messages